- Advising on and preparing a range of deputyship and other Court of Protection applications for individuals who lack capacity

 - Daily contact with clients who lack capacity, including individuals who have suffered acquired brain injuries.

-During her time at university, Danielle was Project Leader of the Human Rights Teaching Pro Bono Scheme.
-After completing her studies, Danielle worked as a paralegal in one of London’s leading law firms before joining Thomson Snell & Passmore as a trainee solicitor in 2017.
-She joined the Court of Protection team at Thomson Snell & Passmore upon qualification in September 2019.
+Danielle worked as a paralegal in one of London’s leading law firms before joining Thomson Snell & Passmore as a trainee solicitor in 2017 and was admitted as a solicitor in 2019 when she joined the Court of Protection team.